21 Additional Community Cases Of COVID-19; 3 New Cases In Managed Isolation Facilities

 COVID-19 vaccine update

-Just under 150,000 Mâori have received their first vaccination.
-Of these, more than 90,000 have also had their second vaccinations.
+More than 153,000 Mâori have received their first vaccination.
+Of these, more than 91,000 have also had their second vaccinations.

-Nearly 100,000 doses have been administered to Pacific peoples.
-Of these, more than 61,000 have also received their second doses.
+More than 101,000 doses have been administered to Pacific peoples.
+Of these, more than 62,000 have also received their second doses.

-It is very important that anyone who has symptoms, has been at a location of interest, is a close contact or who has had a COVID-19 test does not attend a vaccination centre.
-Anyone in these groups should be self-isolating and not leaving the house for any reason until a negative test result is received or until cleared by public health staff.

 NZ COVID Tracer